Japan ruling party urges strike ability amid NKorea threat

 The panel cited a "new level of threat" from North Korea, which fired four missiles this month, three of them landing inside Japan-claimed exclusive economic waters.

-"North Korea's provocative acts have reached a level that Japan absolutely cannot overlook," the party's security panel said in the proposal given to Abe.
+"North Korea's provocative acts have reached a level that Japan absolutely cannot overlook," the party's security panel said in the proposal given to Prime Minister Shinzo Abe.
 "We should not waste any time to strengthen our ballistic missile defense."

+The panel noted that North Korea's recent missile launches have shown advancing technology, with a capability to launch from a mobile facility or submarine, use solid fuel, as well as fired to a high-altitude trajectory — which makes it harder to trace and respond.

+With higher levels of threat coming from North Korea, Japan should now consider possessing "our own capability of striking back an enemy base, with cruise missiles for instance, to further improve deterrence and response as part of the Japan-U.S. alliance," according to the proposal.

 Japan is bound by its postwar pacifist constitution, and the proposal does not call for a first-strike capability.
 Japan since its World War II defeat has limited its military to self-defense, while relying on the U.S. "nuclear umbrella" and its 50,000 troops stationed in Japan under a bilateral security alliance as deterrence.

-But Abe has started stretching those restrictions since taking office in 2012 by easing a self-imposed ban on weapon exports and enacting legislation that reinterprets the war-renouncing constitution to allow Japan's military to defend allies under attack.
+Abe has stretched those restrictions by easing a self-imposed ban on weapon exports and reinterpreting the war-renouncing constitution to allow Japan's military to defend allies under attack.
+Japan and its top ally, the U.S., also revised their defense guidelines, giving Japanese Self Defense Force a greater role.

+Concerns in Japan about the level of commitment to the region under President Donald Trump have also prompted calls for Japan to take greater responsibility for its own safety.

+Critics say allowing Japan to fight back on a foreign base could only escalate tension and signal weakening U.S. regional commitment and that its consequences including a subsequent conflict and its cost should be carefully studied.

 Japan's defense budget has steadily risen over the past five years under Abe, who ended a decade of defense budget cuts.
 The annual increase is currently just over 2 percent, and Abe says he is ignoring a customary cap of 1 percent of GDP.